qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 In multi-threading, for read-heavy data, it's often beneficial to make the data structure immutable, but keep one mutable atomic reference to it.
 Updating recreates the whole data structure and atomically change the reference.
 This called read-copy-update (RCU) or copy-on-write (COW).

 In pure functional languages (e.g. Haskell), there is no direct way of mutating things.
 Mutation can only be simutated by recreating.

+If data is fully immutable, then recreating a child requires recreating the parent to hold new child, and parent's parent, and so on.
+It's "contagious" up to the top.

+[Lens](https://hackage.haskell.org/package/lens) is an abstraction that tackles the "contagious recreate parent" problem.
+A lens is a "path to sub-data".
+That path can easily compose.
+You can get sub-data by path.
+You can also replace a sub-data by path.

 ### Bitemporal modelling